MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Experimental Setup and Results

 \subsection{Training Details}

-In this work, \ac{pv} generation records from 1 July 2010 to 30 June 2012 are used as the training set, while the test set contains timestamps ranging from 1 July 2012 to 30 June 2013.
+We use as initial dataset \ac{pv} power production and weather records from 1 July 2010 to 30 June 2012, splitting it into an 80-20 ratio to create the training and validation sets.
+The test set contains timestamps ranging from 1 July 2012 to 30 June 2013.

-Unless otherwise specified, we use the following parameters for our architecture: input embedding dimensionality \(d_{model} = 512\), parallel heads attention layers \(h = 8\), number of sub-encoder-layers \(L=3\), the interpolation factor in the interpolation module \(M=step_{in}\), time steps in the input sequence \(step_{in}=24\), time steps in the output sequence \(step_{out}=24\).
-We adopt a 24-hours time-horizon because the day-ahead prediction of renewable generation is the most common requirement of smart grid management algorithms (\textit{e.g.} \cite{conteDA,zhang,conteDA2,michael}), further considering the daily cyclical nature of \ac{pv} generation.
+To ensure robustness, reproducibility, and fair comparison, no hyperparameter tuning was performed for MATNet, as hyperparameter optimization is highly dataset-specific and was considered out of the scope of this work.
+This choice is also consistent with the \emph{No Free Lunch} theorems for optimization, which state that no single algorithm or parameter configuration can be optimal across all possible problem domains~\cite{wolpert2002no}.
+In line with this theoretical result, empirical evidence has further shown that hyperparameter tuning does not necessarily yield substantial improvements over default configurations~\cite{arcuri2013parameter}.
+Unless otherwise specified, we use the following parameters for our architecture: input embedding dimensionality \(d_{model} = 512\), parallel heads attention layers \(h = 8\), number of sub-encoder-layers \(L=3\), the interpolation factor in the interpolation module \(M=w_{back}\), time steps in the input sequence \(w_{back}=24\), time steps in the output sequence \(w_{ahead}=24\).
+We adopt a 24-hour time horizon because the day-ahead prediction of renewable generation is the most common requirement of smart grid management algorithms (\textit{e.g.} \cite{conteDA,zhang,conteDA2,michael}), further considering the daily cyclical nature of \ac{pv} generation.

 Our proposed MATNet architecture and the entire training process are based on the PyTorch framework~\cite{paszke2019pytorch}.
 We trained all the models on a workstation with 1 NVIDIA A100 GPU for \(200\) epochs.
 The model weights and biases are updated using the Mean Squared Error (MSE) as a loss function, which measures the average squared difference between the predicted and the actual values.
 We used the Adam optimizer~\cite{kingma2014adam} with a learning rate of \(10^{-3}\) and with \(\beta_1\) and \(\beta_2\) equal to \(0.9\) and \(0.999\), respectively.
 We reduced the learning rate throughout training by a factor of \(0.2\) once learning stagnates, and no improvement is seen for a patience number of epochs equal to \(20\).
-The code is publicly available on GitHub\footnote{The code is available at the following GitHub repository \url{https://github.com/cosbidev/MATNet}.}
+The best-performing model on the validation set was used for final testing on the independent test set.
+The code is publicly available on GitHub\footnote{The code is available at the following GitHub repository \url{https://github.com/cosbidev/MATNet}.}.